 The KT could take as many tanks as the MFP in one load, six, and they had the ability to unload these themselves in harbour, through the use of a 30t crane that was installed amidships.
 This was sufficient to handle any tank then in the German or Italian arsenal.

 KT1 after launch, September 1942 at Genoa.
 Source: Seekrieg WLB

-The programme was discussed in January 1942 at the naval transport section in Naples, and the entry into its war diary is given below.
-Despite the ambitious timeline, only two vessels were commissioned before the end of 1942, in other words the programme failed to achieve its ultimate aim, to alleviate the shortage of merchant tonnage on the North Africa route in 1942.
+The programme was discussed in January 1942 at the offices of the Kriegsmarine naval transport section in Naples, and the entry of its war diary is given below.
+Despite the ambitious timeline, only two vessels were commissioned before the end of 1942.
+In other words the programme failed to achieve its ultimate aim, to alleviate the shortage of merchant tonnage on the North Africa route in 1942.

 24 January 1942 10.30am